Danny7226/LearningSummary/systemdesign/README.md

         * Pull model is easy to scale by simply adding more workers
         * Pull model is fault-tolerant, as data is always there and pull model can retry
         * Push model data would be lost if domain logic failed
+        * Pull model can be combined with internal queue with multithreaded IO writers and dead letter queue (either in-memory or on disk) for performance and fault-tolerance
+        * Pull model can be combined with in-memory / embedded databases for data enrichment before storage
     * ![](https://github.com/Danny7226/LearningSummary/blob/main/systemdesign/assets/full.png) ([Source](https://www.youtube.com/watch?v=bUHFg8CZFws&t=12s))
   * Partitioner Service Client
-    * Blocking IO, one thread processing one socket connection.
+    * Blocking IO, one thread processing one socket connection (socket is logical object consists of IP, transport protocol, and port.
+No limits to number of sockets in terms of ports).
 Thread local to look into states of each thread stack, easy to debug
     * Non-blocking IO, requests are queued and processed by one thread.
-Result in higher throughput, but higher complexity of operations
+Result in higher throughput, but higher complexity of operations, thread local might not be applicable
     * APIGateway buffer and batch.
 Requests are sent into buffer and batched and sent to server together to increase throughput, lower cost.
 Also, higher complexity
     * Timeout
       * Connection timeout, how much client is willing to wait for a connection to establish (tens of milliseconds usually)
-      * Request timeout, how much client is willing to wait for a request execution to complete
+      * Request timeout, how much client is willing to wait for a request execution to complete, usually this number is set after analyzing the request latency percentile
       * Retries, avoid single server failure.
 Also need to be careful with retry numbers to avoid retry storm
-        * Exponential backoff and jitter
+        * Exponential backoff (retry multiple times but with increasing intervals) and jitter (add randomness to retry intervals)
-      * Circuit breaker to prevent endless retry with a failure ratio pre-defined and start to re-try after certain time
+      * Circuit breaker to prevent endless retry with a failure ratio pre-defined and start to re-try after certain time (a fallback behavior can be defined when server is totally unreachable)
         * Introduce difficulty to test
   * Load balancer
     * Hardware millions of requests, Software load balancer